florentgiovannone/SEB-Project-4-front-end/ReadMe.md

 I decided to work on a developer focused social media where users can signup and login.
 Each user would be able to:
 - Post on the main channel
-- update they own posts
+- Update they own posts
-- delete they own post
+- Delete they own post
 - Update account details
 - Upload picture from their device
-- look for other users
+- Look for other users
-- See other users profils and stream
+- See other users profiles and stream
 - Comment and like on each posts

 ## Deployment